Choosing the Best Maine Coon Breeders

 Check the history of the breeder’s females and see how often the girls are delivering kittens.
 If it’s more frequent than suggested by veterinarians and doctors, then maybe the Queen’s health is being compromised.
 The stress could be passed down to her young.

-How Many Cats Are There in Total?
+How Many Cats Are In the Breeding Program?

 Have you ever heard anyone say “that’s too many cats”?
 I’ve always wondered what number would justify giving someone this label?
 Then I saw the best answer ever on social media and I’ve never forgotten it.